Circulation problems overlap patient groups.

 From here, things went south.
 Post-surgical rehabilitation is arguably more important than the surgery itself.
 Though admitted to a private room in a beautiful facility overlooking a flower garden, my relative became uncooperative.
 She wanted to go home.
 Unable to keep her against her will, she was discharged under the care of three assistants—a nurse to administer medications and provide physical therapy, someone to drive her to and from medical appointments, and someone to help with household chores—the trifecta of optimum homecare.
 But remember I said things went south.
 The paranoia resulting in her early rehab discharge led her to fire all the assistants.
 Living 50 miles away from me, this presented a new challenge.

 Despite best efforts, rehabilitation was nonexistent.
-My relative cherry picked medications and ate a minimal amount of food.
-When my brother who had ambitious plans for her relocation across the country asked for a prognosis, I said she has about 30 days more.
+My relative cherry picked medications, ate a minimal amount of food and refused to exercise.
+When my brother who had ambitious plans for her relocation across the country asked for a prognosis, I said she had about 30 days more.
 The accuracy of that statement was sobering.
 A month later we held her memorial service.

-The death certificate listed cause of death as pulmonary embolism resulting from diabetes mellitus.
-During the span from April to October 4, 2005, I saw firsthand how P.A.D. coupled with disregard for medical treatment led to a relative’s demise.
+The death certificate listed cause of death as pulmonary embolism resulting from "diabetes mellitus."
+(No mention of PAD even though she had never be prescribed diabetes medication.)
+During the span from April to October 4, 2005, I saw firsthand how PAD coupled with disregard for medical treatment led to a relative’s demise.
 Do not let the chair you are sitting in exacerbate circulation problems.
 Take steps to prevent and treat peripheral artery disease before it turns deadly.